A scientific workflow that is to be preserved in an ERC. It conducts a number of operations on data and generates an output (text, numbers, plots).

 A subconstituent of Examine.
 Checking an ERC is a syntactical validation, which may be largely automated by a software tool reporting the check result and potential errors.
 A check comprises (a) the validation of a concrete ERC against the ERC specification, e.g. are required files and metadata fields present, and (b) an execution of the contained analysis.
 The execution includes a comparison of the result files in the just executed inner container with the result stored in the outer container.

 One of the major constituents of ERC interaction.
-The user can create an ERC by following the technical instructions included in the Specification (ERC Spec) or use the o2r reproducibility service, which has been referentially implemented as “o2r platform”.
-For more information, see [erc-spec/user-guide/creation/]
+The user can create an ERC by following the technical instructions included in the Specification (ERC Spec) or use the o2r reproducibility service.
+For more information, see erc-spec/user-guide/creation/.

 One of the major constituents of ERC interaction.
 Discovery comprises the findability of the ERC as well as the exploration of its features, e.g. time and space driven search operations.